IsaLubs/Genesis-Institute/README.md

 - Images are displayed correctly.
 - Good contrast between text/images/buttons.

+### Keep In Touch
+- Name, Email, and Subject are working as expected.
+- First Name and Phone are working as expected.
+- Message of sent confirmation being displayed and massage disappear as expected.

 ## Technologies Used

 I have used several technologies that have enabled this design to work: